awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-custom-metrics-collectd.md

 # Retrieve Custom Metrics with collectd<a name="CloudWatch-Agent-custom-metrics-collectd"></a>

-You can retrieve custom metrics from your applications or services using the CloudWatch agent with the collectd protocol, which is supported only on Linux servers\.
+You can retrieve additional metrics from your applications or services using the CloudWatch agent with the collectd protocol, which is supported only on Linux servers\. collectd is a popular open\-source solution with plug\-ins that can gather system statistics for a wide variety of applications\.
+By combining the system metrics that the CloudWatch agent can already collect with the additional metrics from collectd, you can better monitor, analyze, and troubleshoot your systems and applications\.
+For more information about collectd, see [collectd \- The system statistics collection daemon](https://collectd.org/)\.

 You use the collectd software to send the metrics to the CloudWatch agent\.
 For the collectd metrics, the CloudWatch agent acts as the server while the collectd plug\-in acts as the client\.

 The collectd software is not installed automatically on every server\.
 On a server running Amazon Linux 2, follow these steps to install collectd